flutter/website/src/content/platform-integration/web/bootstrapping.md

 });
 ```

-This script introspects the `URLSearchParams` of the page to determine whether
+This script evaluates the `URLSearchParams` of the page to determine whether
-passed the user passed `force_canvaskit=true`, and use that to change the user
+the user passed `force_canvaskit=true` and then changes the user
 configuration of the Flutter app.
 It also passes the service worker settings
 to use the flutter service worker, along with the service worker version.